kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name: WindowsPrivilegedContainers
+    - Feature gate name: WindowsHostProcessContainers
     - Components depending on the feature gate: Kubelet, kube-apiserver
   - [ ] Other
     - Describe the mechanism: